Pocho Lepratti: Murder investigation

 A Non-Governmental Investigative Commission was assembled in July 2002 to bring light on the alleged murders committed by the police in Santa Fe.
 It was determined that a substantial coverup had taken place.

 On Lepratti's case, a witness claimed that she had filed a denunciation of shooting in a police station, but the personnel had refused to take it in writing.
 The records of the police station stated that Lepratti had died in an exchange of fire.
 The time, the jurisdiction of the station, and the witness retelling of the situation later in court did not match.
 Furthermore, the police car showed two bullet impacts which could not have been made from the roof of the school, but appeared to have been done later to match the police version.
 Finally, the police made up a charge of resistance to authority on the part of Lepratti.

-Graffiti: spray-painted POCHO VIVE ("Pocho lives").

 Based on the coincidence between the bullet types, and following the testimony of the two witnesses, officer E. E. Velázquez was indicted by judge Osvaldo Barbero.
 Velézquez first claimed that the shots that killed Lepratti were done before he and his companion, sergeant Rubén Darío Pérez, left their vehicle.
 Then he changed his statement, claiming he had only shot upwards into the air.
 The forged police records claimed that the patrol car had been shot at by unknown attackers, who had escaped after dissuasive fire.
 Nine officers were indicted for the alteration of the records, but they refused to speak.

 One of these, sergeant Jorge Alberto Orué, eventually caved in.
 Before a judge, he declared that Velázquez was already aware that Lepratti was dead when he returned there after the shooting, but that he insisted he had used rubber bullets.
 Later that day, Orué said, several high-rank officers (including the head of the Arroyo Seco Radioelectrical Command, Velázquez's superior, and others not belonging to the station's staff) came and gathered behind closed doors at the police station.
 It was then, presumably, that the fake records were written and the cover story was devised.

 Ernesto Esteban Velázquez was tried for murder, and the prosecutor asked for an 18-year prison term.
 Velázquez was found guilty of murder and sentenced to 14 years on 5 August 2004 by judge Ernesto Genesio.
 The sentence was immediately appealed, but it was ratified on 30 September 2005.
 The provincial state was additionally sentenced to pay AR$145,000 (around US$50,000) in reparations to Lepratti's family.
 Velázquez's senior officers, the presumed authors of the orders to suffocate the protest, were not tried.
 With regards to officer Pérez, who was beside Velázquez at the time of the murder, the evidence was deemed not enough to merit prosecution.